mhmdio/mhmd.io/content/blog/05-2020/terraform-vscode.md

 ---
-title: 15 VS Code extensions for Terraform Development
+title: 15 VSCode extensions for better Terraform Development
 date: 2020-05-05
 description: Make your Terraform DevOps more productive.
 ---